An Attentive Survey of Attention Models: Taxonomy of Attention

 \section{Taxonomy of Attention}

-We consider attention in four broad categories and elucidate the different types of attention within each category as shown in Table \ref{tab:term}\footnote{Given the space constraints, we cannot cite all relevant papers, so we aim to cover a representative sample that outlines the scope of the field.}.
-We would like to emphasize that these categories are not mutually exclusive.
-Attention can be applied as a combination of multiple categories eg. a multi-level, self and soft attention combination has been used by \cite{Yang2016HierarchicalAN}.
-Hence, one can think of these categories as dimensions along which attention can be considered while employing it for an application of interest.
+We consider attention in four broad categories and elucidate the different types of attention within each category as shown in Table \ref{tab:term}.
+Note that these categories are not mutually exclusive.
+In fact, one can think of these categories as dimensions along which attention can be considered while employing it for an application of interest.
+For example, a multi-level, self and soft attention combination has been used by \cite{Yang2016HierarchicalAN}.
 To make this concept comprehensible, we provide a list of key technical papers and specify the multiple types of attention used within the proposed approaches in Table \ref{tab:taxonomy}.